parallel-group/cuke/README.md

 def intersect(a, b):
     #We create an apply operator, 'a' is the input and 'cond' is the output.
     #The 'apply' operator invokes the 'is_in' function for each element of 'a'(x=a[i]).
-    #The cond has the same size as a.
+    #The cond has the same size as 'a'.
     #'cond' stores the result of the 'is_in' function for each element of 'a' in the corresponding position(cond[i]=is_in(a[i], b)).
     cond = a.apply(lambda x: is_in(x, b))
     #We create a conditional apply operator.